Mobile phishing is becoming more prevalent and more difficult to spot

 Whishing and Messaging-Based Attacks

-Whatsapp-based phishing, like any phishing attack, can be neutralized by blocking connections to the phishing server using a web gateway.
+WhatsApp-based phishing, like any phishing attack, can be neutralized by blocking connections to the phishing server using a web gateway.
 However, today’s web gateways only work for devices on the corporate network.
-Mobile devices by their very nature, function on any network.
-As a result, they lack protection against phishing attacks.
+Mobile devices by their very nature, function on any network putting them at risk of phishing attacks.

 Malicious applications arrive in different forms.
 The first is from unofficial app stores.
 Users may unknowingly download a mobile application riddled with malware.
 There’s no enforceable guarantee that the download is the desired app.
 Often, the malware only activates after the app installation.

-To learn how Corrata prevents all mobile phishing attacks click here.
+To learn how Corrata prevents mobile phishing attacks click here.